 How to Make Money as an Artist: Final Thoughts

-Artists have always had to find ways to make money from their art.
+Freelance artists have always had to find creative ways to make money from their art.
 In the past, this meant finding a patron or selling their work through galleries.
 Now with the rise of the internet, the art world has opened up for artists with more opportunities to make money than ever before.

-If you’re committed to making a living with your art, it can be done, but don’t be fooled into thinking there’s an easy way, it’s hard work.
-Even passive income involves a lot of work before the money starts to roll in.
+If you’re committed to making art as your full-time job, it can be done, but don’t be fooled into thinking there’s an easy way, it’s hard work.
+Even passive income involves a lot of work before any money starts to roll in.

 Making art for money is a business, with no guarantees, but those prepared to put in the hours, are the artists most likely to succeed.